karabayse/edabit/README.md

 * Half, Quarter, and Eighth
 * Regex special characters
 * Product of all odd integers
 * X and Y coordinates
+* Typing Game